Salvo-Dippolito/Research_Track_Final_Assignment/README.md

 roslaunch final_assignment home_rover.launch
 ```
 To actually control the robot just follow the instructions printed on the user_interface terminal.

+#### Jupyter Notebook interface ###

+As an assignment for another course, a more advanced user interface has been developed in the form of a [jupyter notebook](https://github.com/Salvo-Dippolito/Research_Track_Final_Assignment/tree/main/Notebook).
+To use this interface launch the whole simulation as described above and then run ``` jupyter notebook --allow-root ``` from the notebook's base directory.
+Open the notebook and then run all cells, control buttons and real time robot data graphs should appear.

 ### Future Improvements ###

 There are some issues with launching the Gazebo and Rviz environments with the ROS noetic version, everything runs